 - Exchanging information on packaging and labelling requirements

-- Sharing standards and conformance learning materials;
+- Sharing standards and conformance learning materials; and

-- Capacity building activities oriented to training businesses, especially SMEs, to improve their knowledge, expertise and skills on standards and conformance matters, including the conduct of public consultations.
+- capacity building activities oriented to training businesses, especially SMEs, to improve their knowledge, expertise and skills on standards and conformance matters, including the conduct of public consultations.

 Good Regulatory Practice

 The SCSC’s work on Good Regulatory Practices (GRP) led to the 2011 APEC Leader’s Declaration to strengthen implantation of GRP in economies (Annex D).
 GRP also supports the Committee on Trade and Investment’s ongoing work on regulatory coherence.
 Starting in 2015, the SCSC and the Economic Committee have been the alternating hosts for the annual GRP Conferences.

 The 8th Conference on Good Regulatory Practice (GRP) was held on 27-28 August 2015 in Cebu, Philippines.
 The conference discussed key issues and recommended actions on: single online location for regulatory information; Periodic Review and Prospective Regulatory Planning; Capacity Building on GRP; and Best Practices and the Challenges faced by MSMEs for Inclusive Growth.